eunhui33/Capstone1-Intrusion-Detection/README.md

 It uses the **CIC-IDS2018 dataset** and an **MLP (Multilayer Perceptron)** model to classify traffic as *normal* or *abnormal*.
 + This dual-architecture enhances IoT resilience against spoofing, unauthorized access, and real-time intrusion attempts.

-> 🏆 *Awarded “Best Undergraduate Research Paper” at KCSE 2025*
+> 🏆 *Awarded “Best Undergraduate Research Paper” at KCSE 2025 (Korean Conference on Software Engineering)*

 ---